Your web browser is out of date. Our website may not work as intended. Please visit outdatedbrowser.com for alternatives.

-The event itself will include seven hours of performances and we are aiming to have a Glastonbury-style feel, with activities for the whole family and all ages to enjoy, from workshops and food trucks to live performances and even a parade.
+The event itself will include seven hours of performances and we are aiming to have a Glastonbury-style feel, with activities for the whole family and all ages to enjoy, and food trucks to live performances and even a parade.
 The British jazz scene has grown and evolved so much over the last 30 to 40 years, and now we see a new generation of musicians emerging and making their mark.
 Not just that, but our performers come from a multitude of backgrounds bringing a diverse genre to the stage.

 What can we expect at the summer event that will be different from your main event in November?

 We are expecting a beautiful day outside in what can only be described as a scenic, and in some ways yet undiscovered part of London.
 People will be able to explore the Royal Docks area as well as enjoy a festival-style atmosphere showcasing talented musicians both from the local area and beyond.

 This is not just a one-off.
 We are investing in this Summer Stage event and are learning and growing organically as we go along.
 We plan to make this a permanent extension of our November event.

 Is there anything you are doing particularly to showcase East London, like local artists or themes?